Tang campaign against Kucha: Campaign

 Ashina She'er's soldiers were organized in five columns.
 The Tang army bypassed Karasahr and struck at Kucha from the north by moving through the Dzungarian Basin, which was the territory of the Chuyue (possibly Chigil) and Chumi, two Turkic tribes allied with the oasis state.
 The Tang army defeated the Chuyue and Chumi before entering the Tarim Basin, upon which the king of Karasahr fled his capital city and tried to find a defensible position in Kucha's eastern territories.
 Ashina She'er's forces pursued the Karasahr king, took him captive, and then executed him.

 The forces defending Kucha, consisting of 50,000 soldiers, were lured and ambushed by Ashina.
-They chased after a group of 1,000 horsemen employed by Ashina as a decoy, but encountered additional Tang forces that mounted a surprise attack.
+They had chased after a group of 1,000 horsemen employed by She'er as a decoy, but encountered additional Tang forces that mounted a surprise attack.
 The Kuchean forces were defeated and retreated to Aksu, a nearby kingdom in the Tarim Basin.
-Ashina captured the king following a forty-day siege, ending with the surrender of the Kucha forces on 19 January 649.
-One of Ashina's officers, acting as a diplomat, persuaded the chieftains of the region to surrender instead of fighting back.
+She'er captured the king following a forty-day siege, ending with the surrender of the Kucha forces on 19 January 649.
+One of She'er's officers, acting as a diplomat, persuaded the chieftains of the region to surrender instead of fighting back.

-Guo Xiaoke, who had led the first Tang campaign against Karasahr in 644, was installed in Kucha as protector-general of the Anxi Protectorate, or the Protectorate of the Pacified West.
+Guo Xiaoke, who had led the first Tang campaign against Karasahr in 644, was installed in Kucha as protector-general of the Anxi Protectorate.
 The headquarters of the protector-general was thus moved from its original location in Gaochang to Kucha.
-While Ashina was in pursuit of the Kuchean king, Nali, a Kuchean lord, traveled to request the help of the Western Turks.
+While She'er was in pursuit of the Kuchean king, Nali, a Kuchean lord, who traveled to request the help of the Western Turks.
 Guo was assassinated after the Kuchean soldiers retook the kingdom with the military assistance of the Western Turks.
-Ashina returned to Kucha, captured five of the kingdom's cities, and forced the remaining cities to surrender.
+She'er returned to Kucha, captured five of the kingdom's cities, and forced the remaining cities to surrender.
 Tang control was re-established in the oasis state.
 The brother of the former king, a yabgu or viceroy, was enthroned by the Chinese as a subject of the Tang empire.

 The king of Kucha, Haripushpa, was taken to the Tang capital as a prisoner.
 Execution was the punishment of rebellion in accordance with Tang law.
-The king was pardoned by Taizong and released after a ritual venerating the emperor's ancestors.
-He was also named Great Army Commander for the Militant Guards of the Left, a title he received from the emperor.
+The king was pardoned by Taizong and released after a ritual venerating the Emperor's ancestors.
+He was also named Great Army Commander for the Militant Guards of the Left, a title he received from the Emperor.

 Aftermath

 In retribution for the death of Guo Xiaoke, Ashina She'er ordered the execution of eleven thousand Kuchean inhabitants by decapitation.
 It was recorded that "he destroyed five great towns and with them many myriads of men and women... the lands of the west were seized with terror."
-After Kucha's defeat, Ashina dispatched a small force of light cavalry led by the lieutenant Xue Wanbei to Khotan, ruled by the king Yuchi Fushexin.
-The threat of an invasion persuaded the king to visit the Tang court in person.
+After Kucha's defeat, She'er dispatched a small force of light cavalry led by the lieutenant Xue Wanbei to Khotan, ruled by the king Yuchi Fushexin.
+The threat of an invasion convinced the King to visit the Tang court in person.